shalevwiden/dvwebsitecreation/README.md

 I need to make a main.scss and just compile everything to that.
 For both legacy DegreeView and the new stuff.
 Legacy much later tho.

+Inside the createPages class, instead of manually writing out all methods from the createUniversity class that need to be called, I should instead just make a function that does it and calls them.
+For schools I want to do manually I can just delete that call and write them manually.

+Since Im usin Jinja for a lot of template rendering I have to pay attention to where all the paths are.

+---

+In the actual pages on the site, all the styling should be from a main.css.
+Then I can simply ensure its linked correctly when generating the templates.